 Do Kwon sold TerraUSD as math-made money that could never break.
 In 2022 it snapped, vaporizing more than $40 billion and triggering a global hunt for the Stanford‑trained founder.
 Three years, an Interpol red notice, and a Montenegro arrest later, a New York judge has now handed him 15 years in federal prison.

 The case rewrote the risk calculus for crypto founders.
-Prosecutors proved Kwon secretly propped up TerraUSD’s peg while bragging about its algorithmic magic, then lied as the system unraveled.
-His sentence, tougher than even the government asked for, signals that in digital assets, courts are starting to treat “move fast and break things” like old‑fashioned securities fraud.
+Prosecutors proved Kwon secretly propped up TerraUSD's peg while bragging about its algorithmic magic, then lied as the system unraveled.
+His sentence exceeded prosecutors' request—a sign that courts are starting to treat 'move fast and break things' as securities fraud in digital assets.

 U.S. District Judge Paul A. Engelmayer sentences Kwon to 15 years in prison—more than prosecutors’ 12-year request—and orders over $19 million in forfeiture, calling the scheme a "fraud on an epic, generational scale."